Last month John Wilson, editor of Books and Culture, lamented a loss of books via his Twitter account:

 Aggh is right!
 We book lovers know the sinking feeling that accompanies such a discovery, be it mildew, a child’s busy hands, or – all too common – the lent book that never returns.
 John’s tweet, and the sympathetic condolences it elicited, got me thinking about the risks inherent to our attachment to things, especially books of the physical variety.

 I continue to have little interest in e-readers for a bunch of reasons, including a couple I’ve written about before.
 But doesn’t John’s experience with the garage mildew make a good case for digital books?
+My friend, who works for an Austin mold removal company agrees that he prefers digital over paper, as well.
 As I understand it, these texts are saved in “the cloud” so that, should your reading device succumb to the elements, your books are never in danger of being lost.
 The e-book is immortal, always available to its owner.
 It cannot be lost.

 This appears to be a great improvement over the decay and loss-prone cover and paper variety of book.
 But I wonder.
 Doesn’t the lament over the lost book say something about its goodness as a physical thing?
 Such a loss would surely be experienced differently if it took place in the digital world.
 I imagine being frustrated with the technology but unconcerned about my ability to find the book.
 And let’s assume for a minute that an e-book could actually be lost, dissolved into the digital ether.